xiaozhen228/DictAS/README.md

     ├── labels
 ```

 **This paper does not introduce any new datasets.
-If you wish to use the aforementioned datasets, please comply with the usage policies of the original sources.**
+If you wish to use the aforementioned datasets, please comply with the usage policies of the original sources.
+The dataset organization strategy is identical to our previous works [VCP-CLIP](https://github.com/xiaozhen228/VCP-CLIP) and [Bayes-PFL](https://github.com/xiaozhen228/Bayes-PFL), and can therefore be directly applied to our earlier zero-shot anomaly detection projects.**

 ## Run Experiments